songhui-ryu/berlin-event-scraper/README.md

 This scraper fetch events from _berlin.de_ to build json files so that it can be consumed in the sibling project, [berlin-event-calendar](https://github.com/songhui-ryu/berlin-event-calendar)

+The scapping is triggered weekly by Github Actions.

 ## Event file format